y702827/git/personal-docs/project-ideas.md

     * $REPO ?? (possibly incompatible with revision args)
   * New filters
     * --branch-name-stream-filter (similar to --tag-name-stream-filter)
-    * One version of --path-filter:
-      * Create identical path structure in $TMPDIR
-      * Create placeholder files whose contents are at most a few bytes in size (unrelated to real contents), and all with different contents
-      * Run user-specified commands (e.g. mv, rm, etc.)
-      * Read entire directory; and:
-        * Error out if any files with unknown content are found
-        * If file of certain original content not found, assume deleted
-        * If file of certain original content found, record oldpath->newpath
-        * error out if oldpath->newpath gives different mapping than run of --path-filter on a previous commit
       * If a commit only has paths for which we already have oldpath->newpath mappings, skip re-running the new mapping check
-    * Another version of --path-filter:
-      * --path-filter[-{glob,regex}[-{and,or}[-not]]]
-        * or's combine with previous flags
-        * and's start a new set, e.g --path-filter-regex-or foo.*.txt   \
-            --path-filter-regex-or .*bar.*   \
-            --path-filter-regex-and .*what.* \
-            --path-filter-regex-or .*ever.*
-          ==
-          --path-stream-filter \
-            'grep -e foo.*.txt -e .*bar.* | grep -e .*what.* -e .*ever.*'
-      * Aborts if any filename has a newline
     * For --path-stream-filter:
       * Just pipe filenames, one per line, into command and read them back
       * Never repeat a filename